 The area is poorly managed.
 Guests are allowed to eat in the water (which, for me, means guests are also allowed to throw left-overs to the water).
 There is lack of eating space but guests are still allowed to eat and cook.
 They charge an entrance fee and for anything you do inside the area, such as bring food and use tables, chairs, grills, and toilets.

 The Mantayupan Falls is a natural resource that is slowly dying.
 I hope the people in Barili find a more sustainable way of using the falls (without abusing it).
-After two visits, I would suggest the town hire a consultant (probably the one Aloguinsan consulted for the Bojo River project).
+After two visits, I would suggest the town hire a consultant (probably Sir Boboy Costas who was consulted for the Aloguinsan Bojo River project).